Homogeneity in Coxeter groups and split crystallographic groups: Introduction

 Let us now discuss the irreducibility assumption in Theorem \ref{almost_h}.
 Notice that the group $G_1\times G_2$ that appears in Theorem \ref{counterexample_theorem} is obviously not irreducible, leading to the following open question.

 \begin{qu} Are irreducible (split) crystallographic groups homogeneous? \end{qu}

 We do not know the answer to this question (except for irreducible affine Coxeter groups, for which the answer is positive by Theorem \ref{theorem1}), but our next result shows that the failure of homogeneity in a putative non-homogeneous irreducible split crystallographic group cannot be caused by the translation subgroup.
-Recall that a tuple $u$ of elements of a group $G$ is said to be \emph{type-determined} if, for every tuple $v$ such that $\mathrm{tp}(v)=\mathrm{tp}(u)$, the tuples $v$ and $u$ are automorphic in $G$.

 \begin{te} Let $G$ be a split irreducible crystallographic group.
 Then tuples from the translation subgroup are type-determined.
-More generally, if $u=(u_1,\ldots,u_n)\in G^n$ is such that the subgroup of $G$ generated by $\lbrace u_1,\ldots,u_n\rbrace$ is infinite, then $u$ is type-determined. \end{te}
+More generally, if $u=(u_1,\ldots,u_n)\in G^n$ is such that the subgroup of $G$ generated by $\lbrace u_1,\ldots,u_n\rbrace$ is infinite, then $u$ is type-determined; equivalently, the tuple $u=(u_1,\ldots,u_n)\in G^n$ is profinitely rigid (cf. \ref{prof_homogeneity}). \end{te}

 In Section~\ref{another_count_sec} we will give an example showing that the assumption of irreducibility is necessary in \ref{type_det1}.
 Note also that the group $G_1\times G_2$ that appears in Theorem \ref{counterexample_theorem} is (by construction) non profinitely rigid, which leads to the following open question.